mit-ll/spacegym-kspdg/README.md

 ## _Announcement: AIAA SciTech 2024 KSPDG Challenge_

-_Join us for a software design competition where participants develop autonomous agents for maneuvering satellites engaged in non-cooperative space operations._
+_Join us at [AIAA SciTech 2024](https://www.aiaa.org/SciTech) for a software design competition where participants develop autonomous agents for maneuvering satellites engaged in non-cooperative space operations._

+_Interested teams should sign up at https://www.surveymonkey.com/r/P2SQVF8, then they will be notified of upcoming meetings._

 + Participants will develop agents capable of solving several challenge problems related to non-cooperative space operations, e.g., pursuing an evasive satellite, multi-satellite proximity operations, etc.
 + Participants are encouraged to develop agents using a range of technologies, e.g., reinforcement learning, optimal control, game theoretical techniques, etc.